-Located next to the Chocolate Museum and along the Rhine river, this market has a ship/ocean theme.
+Located next to the Chocolate Museum and along the Rhine river, the Harbour Christmas Market has a ship/ocean theme.
 It had lots of fish options, a sailboat bar, and some of the more unique craft options for gifts.

 3. Angel’s Market

-So much magic with the twinkling stars above and a real-life angel on horseback, sprinkling glitter as she blesses the market with her shiny presence.
+So much magic with the twinkling stars above and a real-life angel on horseback, sprinkling glitter as she blesses the Angel’s Market with her shiny presence.
 This is a small market, but not to be missed if you are in the area.

 This market in a beer garden was like stumbling upon a hipster frat party at Christmas.
 We drank hot gin cocktails out of mini flasks, listened to upbeat music and watched college-aged locals enjoying this festive time of year.
-It was a ton of fun to experience and definitely a highlight of our night!
+Stadtgarten Christmas Market was a ton of fun to experience and definitely a highlight of our night!

 Just below the towering cathedral lies the most popular market in town – and therefore, the most packed!
 We could barely move here, but got in long enough to admire its stunning beauty.
-They really go over the top for an amazing experience!
+The Cologne Cathedral Christmas Market really goes over the top for an amazing experience!

 Nuremberg, Germany (aka Nürnberg)

-This time we weren’t so close to the action, but enjoyed the savings our willingness to walk brought us.
-The main market here has been held since the 16th century!
-(Check hours here) and is world-famous.
+This time we weren’t so close to the action with our hotel choice, but enjoyed the savings our willingness to walk brought us.
+The main market in Nuremberg has been held since the 16th century (check hours here) and is world-famous as one of the oldest Christmas markets.
 However, we felt like this was one of the most commercialized markets.
 It just didn’t have that unique, home-made feel we crave.
 However, it was still worth a trip!